 - Are there any workshops for students?

 Yes, health and wellbeing workshops are conducted during Welcome Week and during the semester.
-The timetable is available at Student Wellbeing or on the Counselling Services page.
+The timetable is available at Student Wellbeing or on Counselling services.

 - Are there self-help resources?

-Self-help articles are available on the Counselling Services page.
+Self-help articles are available on Counselling services.
 The Useful Links section of the web page may also provide information and resources that you will find helpful.

 - How do I book an appointment?